 Step 6 - Research in the church records

+- First of all, you need to find the parish.
 If the place you are researching is small, there will surely be just one parish church.
-If the place is large it is necessary to check in the earliest documents of birth you obtained from the Civil Records where the baptism was celebrated.
+If the place is large, it is necessary to check in the earliest documents of birth you obtained from the Civil Records where the baptism was celebrated.
 After a parish is established, the priest in charge must be contacted.

-- Offer: send an offer which will be easy to cash [a check, or better, cash].
+- The Offer: send in case an offer which will be easy to cash.

 Research in the Parish yourself